 - Touches fragile items carefully.

-- Can brush his or her own teeth with help.
+- Can brush their own teeth with help.

 - Can use a fork.

 - Likes to set the table for meals.